google/node-sec-roadmap/README.md

 *  Using JavaScript on the front and back ends of Web applications allows developers to work both sides when need be.

-We will break down the Roadmap as follows:
+The individual chapters are largely independent of one another:

 "[Threat environment][]" discusses the kinds of threats that concern us.

-"[Dynamism when you need it][]" discusses how to preserve the power of CommonJS module linking, Node contexts, and runtime code generation while making sure that, in production, only code that the development team trusts gets run.
+"[Dynamism when you need it][]" discusses how to preserve the power of CommonJS module linking, `vm` contexts, and runtime code generation while making sure that, in production, only code that the development team trusts gets run.